neo-project/neo-dev-portal/docs/n3/reference/rpc/invokescript.md

       It can be used in conjunction with CalledByEntry.
     - CustomGroups: Custom contract groups that can be used in a specified contract group.
       It can be used in conjunction with CalledByEntry.
     - Global: Global.
-Global.
 The risk is extremely high because the contract may transfer all assets in the address.
 Only choose it when the contract is extremely trusted.

   - allowedcontracts: contracts of the signature can take effect, if scopes is CustomContracts

   - allowedgroups: pubkeys of the signature can take effect, if scopes is CustomGroups

-  The structure of **witness** is as follows:
+  The structure of **witnesses** is as follows:

-  - invocation: InvocationScript in base64 format.
+  - invocation: InvocationScript in Base64 encoded format.
-  - verification: VerificationScript in base64 format.
+  - verification: VerificationScript in Base64 encoded format.

 ## Example